Kerry Murphy (American football)

-Kerry Murphy (born July 23, 1988) is a former American football defensive tackle.
-He played college football for the Alabama Crimson Tide football team from 2009 to 2011.
+Kerry Murphy (born July 23, 1988) is an American former college football defensive tackle.
+He played for the Alabama Crimson Tide football team from 2009 to 2011.
 Up until a career ending injury, Murphy was considered one of the top defensive tackles in his class.

-High school career
+Early life

 Murphy attended Hoover High School in Alabama, where he made 142 tackles and 16 sacks in junior and senior seasons.
 A dominant force in the middle, Murphy helped Hoover to two straight Class 6A State Championships in 2005 and 2006.
 During that period, Hoover was featured on the MTV show Two-A-Days.

 After receiving All-American honors by Parade as a senior, Murphy was selected to play in the 2006 Alabama North-South All-Star Game as well as the 2006 US Army All-American Bowl.

 Considered a four-star recruit by Rivals.com, Murphy was listed as the No. 4 defensive tackle prospect in the nation.
 He was also ranked as the No. 2 prospect from Alabama, behind only fellow Crimson Tide teammate Rolando McClain.

 Murphy chose Alabama over Auburn, Clemson, Miami, and Louisville, becoming the first commitment Nick Saban received after his hiring in January 2007.